 Best Way to Heat a Detached Garage

-As you might guess, a detached garage has a number of shortcomings when it comes to heating options.
-For example, you’ll need to likely overcome:
+As you might guess, a detached garage has several shortcomings regarding heating options.
+For example, you’ll need to overcome likely:

 - Limited power supplies such as availability of natural gas or propane.

-- Insulation and construction quality often less than a home due to building codes
+- Insulation and construction quality are often less than home due to building codes

 - One of the best options is a 240V electric heater (or two) that leverages your existing electrical.

-- Or, if you propane is an option, a gas heater with a propane conversion for larger garages.
+- Or, if propane is an option, a gas heater with a propane conversion for more oversized garages.

 Frequently Asked Questions